mnjm/kayal/content/docs/advanced-customization.md

 ## Overriding the stylesheet

-If you wish to modify the site's theme, copy the `examplesite/themes/kayal/assets/css/theme.css` file to `examplesite/assets/css/theme.css`.
+If you wish to modify the site's theme, copy the `mywebsite/themes/kayal/assets/css/theme.css` file to `mywebsite/assets/css/theme.css`.
 Modify the stylesheet properties in the copied file.

-Psst..., you can include a custom stylesheet by creating `examplesite/assets/css/custom.css` and adding your styles there.
+Psst..., you can include a custom stylesheet by creating `mywebsite/assets/css/custom.css` and adding your styles there.

 ## Custom Head

 The theme allows inserting additional code directly into the `<head>` section.
-Simply provide a `examplesite/layouts/partials/extend-head.html`.
+Simply provide a `mywebsite/layouts/partials/extend-head.html`.

 ## Icons

-If you can't find the icons you need in this [list](https://github.com/mnjm/kayal/tree/main/assets/icons), you can add your own by including the icon's SVG file in `examplesite/assets/icons/`.
-Kayal will recognize these icons for configurations in `socials` and `menu`.
+If you can't find the icons you need in this [list](https://github.com/mnjm/kayal/tree/main/assets/icons), you can add your own by including the icon's SVG file in `mywebsite/assets/icons/`.
+Kayal will recognize these icons for configurations in [socials]({{< ref "configuration#social-links" >}}) and [menu]({{< ref "configuration#menus" >}}).

 {{< callout >}}
 Modify the SVG file by changing the fill color attributes to `fill="currentColor"` to match Kayal's theme color.